daniel-melanson/umass-cics-community-bot/README.md

 Simple discord bot for the UMass CICS Community server written in TypeScript.

-Currently waiting on [#5106](https://github.com/discordjs/discord.js/pull/5106) and [#4879](https://github.com/discordjs/discord.js/pull/4879) to go through before continuing any discord implementation.
+Once [#4879](https://github.com/discordjs/discord.js/pull/4879) and [#5106](https://github.com/discordjs/discord.js/pull/5106) go through, the project will need to be updated to use discord slash command.

 ## Notable Features
 - Commands to display information about CICS related (CS, INFO, MATH, STAT) classes.